The Fragrance Route & Fest

 The Fragrance Route

 This circular tar/gravel road of about 40 km can be reached from Great Brak River, Little Brak River, Reebok/Tergniet (follow Sorgfontein Road past Leani Kwekery) and Leeukloof, and is very popular amongst local cyclists.
-Scenic back roads with vistas of game farms, fynbos covered countryside and majestic mountains make this ideal for mountain biking and off road bike enthusiasts.
-Harbour town Mossel Bay can also be viewed from numerous spots on the Route.
+The scenic back roads with vistas of fynbos covered countryside and majestic mountains make this area ideal for mountain biking, off road bike enthusiasts and birding.

 Food and the Good Life